imagej/imagej.github.io/_pages/plugins/3d-cyclorama.md

 		This is useful when features are segmented on the 3D cyclorama and the corresponding features need to be quantified on the image stack.
 		Example:
 			Uncheck all check boxes.
-			Select the rectangle tool (leftmost tool on the Imagej toolbar).
+			Select the rectangle tool (leftmost tool on the ImageJ toolbar).
 			Draw a rectangle on top of the 3D cyclorama and press ctrl+f to fill it with a given colour.
 			Repeat this over all slices of the cyclorama (Keep the rectangle unchanged, scroll to change image slice and press ctrl+f on each slice).
 			Under the "Invert projected image (Cyclorama)" click "Select".